 Atmospheric Pressure: In previous voyages, the atmospheric pressure values (atmPressure) showed unusual characteristics.
 Minor increases and decreases in pressure values were noted.
 These were investigated and a direct correlation with changing wind direction was noted.
 It is believed that due to the position of the intake of the atmospheric pressure sensor on the ship's superstructure, the values were influenced by the prevailing wind and this effect (Bernoulli effect) becomes noticeable during notable wind direction changes.
 The data has been flagged as good but please note that this issue still persists.
-The foremast digital barometer was used.
+The foremast digital barometer (located on the bridge at a height of 9.903m above the summer load line) was used.